raganwald-deprecated/homoiconic/2011/01/misadventure_part_i.md

 In this first post, we've seen how Misadventure behaves like a web site, with stable URLs that can be bookmarked or shared and with standard navigation like back and forwards.
 We've also seen that everything is done in the DOM, with no laborious refreshing of the entire page.

 In [Part II][pii] of this series, we'll look at `controller.wake()` in detail, exploring how controller methods are declared using Faux's little DSL, how parameters are inferred, how templates are displayed, and we'll look at `route_to` helpers you can use in templates.
 In [Part III][piii], we'll look at a controller method that wires a model, a collection, and a view up to a template.
+Finally, in [Part IV][piv], we'll do a double-take and talk about loading classes.

 **(more)**